dotabuff/d2vpkr/README.md

 If there are any issues regarding this repository or if there are requests on adding different types of files, please create an issue on GitHub.

+## License

+The source code in the root directory is © [Elo Entertainment LLC.] and under MIT license.
+The contents of files in extracted directories are © Valve Corporation.